Download in Microsoft Word format

 Noteworthy is Bach’s return to the older Germanic motet form for the first movement.
 It contrasts strongly with both C 76 (volume 1 chapter 3, written for this day one year earlier) and with C 20 which had begun with a choral French Overture.
 If there was any danger that conservative elements at Leipzig might have considered that cantata too frivolous a form for serious religious purposes, C 2 may have acted as a defence against criticism by reasserting traditional values.

-But the resurgence of the traditional is to be short lived.
+But any resurgence of the ‘traditional’ is to be short lived.
 C 7, the third work of the cycle, will begin with an almost symphonic representation of the waters of the river Jordan, constructed around a ′modern′ Italianate ritornello concerto structure.
 C 135 follows with a wholly original, delicate tone poem.

 We will depart from the usual procedure of examining the movements in chronological order and group them as follows: chorale and fantasia, the two recitatives and lastly the two arias.

 Although the chorale is the final movement, considering it first is a recommended approach for serious students.
 Bach himself must have begun with the chorale and its text and a thorough knowledge of the melody can only enhance one’s understanding and appreciation of the remainder of the work.

 The chorale chosen, presumably by Bach, has a direct connection with Martin Luther since it is his adaption of psalm 12 (Dürr p 403).
 This may have influenced Bach in his decision to compose an opening chorus of an archaic nature as opposed to those that abut it i.e. the more contemporary C 20 (French Overture) and C 7 (Italianate concerto).